Will Jr NTR make his shirtless debut in Bollywood? - ExBulletin

 Will Jr NTR make his shirtless debut in Bollywood?

-Jr NTR is someone who is not only an amazing actor on the big screen but also a fitness enthusiast.
-Tarak has shared several times that he played sports when he was in school.
-Tarak used to share a lot of his transformation videos and especially during RRR, his getting ready videos became quite viral.
+Jr NTR is not only an amazing actor on the big screen but also a fitness enthusiast.

+Jr NTR has often shared that he played sports during his school days.
+He frequently posts videos of his physical transformation, especially those of his preparation for “RRR”, which have gone viral.

-If reports are to be believed, Taarak will also be seen shirtless in this film.
-The latest buzz in the film circles is that NTR will be flaunting his six-pack abs in one of the action sequences, and the star hero has already started preparing for it.
+According to reports, Tarak will also be seen shirtless in this film.
+The latest buzz in the film circles is that NTR will be flaunting his six-pack abs in one of the action sequences, and he has already started preparing for it.

 |